Azure/terraform-azurerm-avm-res-compute-disk/README.md

 ### <a name="input_secure_vm_disk_encryption_set_id"></a> [secure\_vm\_disk\_encryption\_set\_id](#input\_secure\_vm\_disk\_encryption\_set\_id)

 Description: (Optional) The ID of the Disk Encryption Set which should be used to Encrypt this OS Disk when the Virtual Machine is a Confidential VM.
-Conflicts with `disk_encryption_set_id`.
+Conflicts with `disk_encryption_set`.
 Changing this forces a new resource to be created.

 Type: `string`